 - You can be more liberal with the variation and saturation settings to bring out the colors of the Milky Way.

 Here’s a before and after comparison of a photo I took.
 Drag the slider to the left and right to check out the full images.
-As you can see, post processing is very important part of the process!
+As you can see, post-processing is a very important part of the process!

 Don’t Be Afraid To Play!